AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/go-live.md

 When performing the production migration you should avoid running the Content Transfer Tool from a clone because:

 * If a customer requires content versions to be migrated during top-up migrations, then executing the Content Transfer Tool from a clone does not migrate the versions.
 Even if the clone is recreated from live author frequently, each time a clone is created the checkpoints that will be used by the Content Transfer Tool to calculate the deltas will be reset.
 * Since a clone cannot be refreshed as a whole, the ACL Query package must be used to package and install the content being added or edited from production to clone.
 The problem with this approach is that any deleted content on the source instance will never get to the clone unless it is manually deleted from both source and clone.
-This introduces the posibility that the deleted content on production will not be deleted on the clone and AEM as a Cloud Service.
+This introduces the possibility that the deleted content on production will not be deleted on the clone and AEM as a Cloud Service.

 **Optimizing the load on your AEM source while performing the content migration**